 You aren't required to disclose medical information to your instuctors.
 If you are asked questions that make you uncomfortable, please notify us.

-*Due to blind grading, students from the School of Law will work first with Director of Student Affairs regarding the coordination of accommodations.
+*Due to blind grading, students from the School of Law will work first with the Director of Student Affairs regarding the coordination of accommodations.
 Students from the School of Law are expected to work directly with faculty to discuss reasonable deadlines on assignment accommodations.

 Reflect on Your Accommodations and Revist with Us